winspool/stdtests/README.md

 ## Goals for stdtests
 * [ ] A reusable license
-* [ ] Only needs a Compiler, a posix shell and a make tool
+* [ ] Only needs a Compiler and a posix shell to run the testsuite
 * [ ] Portable: Works on many systems with many compiler and runtime libraries
 * [ ] Check C Compiler and the C Runtime library
 * [ ] Check C++ Compiler and the C++ Runtime library